vectart/moonraker/README.md

 ```

 * `alert()` - Attempts to switch to the current alert dialog. e.g: `examplePage.alert.accept();`.
+* `onLoad()` - An optional function you can define that is run when the page is loaded.

 Components are the same and have access to the same element methods, but not the page specific ones: `visit()`, `title()`, `alert()` & `component()`.
 Please see the official [selenium webdriver](https://code.google.com/p/selenium/wiki/WebDriverJs) documentation for further information on working with elements.